terraform-aviatrix-modules/terraform-aviatrix-poc/docs/TRANSITS.md

 This document shows how to define the transits section and all of its configuration options.
 Firenet is also configured here.
 These arguments are fed into the mc-backbone module.
 All supported settings can be found on this [documentation page](https://github.com/terraform-aviatrix-modules/terraform-aviatrix-backbone).

+By default transits are peered full mesh, in what is described as "optimized" mode in the mc-backbone module.
+Find more information on peering in this [document](https://github.com/terraform-aviatrix-modules/terraform-aviatrix-backbone/blob/main/docs/PEERING.md).

 The transits YAML structure
 ```yaml
 transits: #Defines the section where transit firenet is defined